-30 June 2009 Pillar I regulatory Adjustment from regulatory to IFRS basis (bps) basis (bps) IFRS (bps) Bond spread over swap rates (note (i)) 275 275 Credit risk allowance Long-term expected defaults (note (ii)) 24 24 Long-term credit risk premium (note (iii)) 15 15 Short-term allowance for credit risk (note (iv)) 46 (28) 18 Total credit risk allowance 85 (28) 57 Liquidity premium 190 28 218
+30 June 2009

+Pillar I regulatory basis (bps) Adjustment from regulatory to IFRS basis (bps) IFRS (bps)

+Bond spread over swap rates ^{notei} 275 275

+Credit risk allowance

+Long-term expected defaults ^{note ii} 24 24

+Long-term credit risk premium ^{note iii} 15 15

+Short-term allowance for credit risknote iv 46 (28) 18

+Total credit risk allowance 85 (28) 57

+Liquidity premium 190 28 218

+1 December 2009

-31 December 2009 Pillar I Regulatory basis (bps) Adjustment from regulatory to IFRS basis (bps) IFRS (bps) Bond spread over swap rates (note (i)) 175 175 Credit risk allowance Long-term expected defaults (note (ii)) 19 19 Long-term credit risk premium (note (iii)) 13 13 Short-term allowance for credit risk (note (iv)) 39 (24) 15 Total credit risk allowance 71 (24) 47 Liquidity premium 104 24 128
+Pillar I regulatory basis (bps) Adjustment from regulatory to IFRS basis (bps) IFRS (bps)

+Bond spread over swap rates ^{notei} 175 175

+Credit risk allowance

+Long-term expected defaults ^{note ii} 19 19

+Long-term credit risk premium ^{note iii} 13 13

+Short-term allowance for credit risk ^{note iv} 39 (24) 15

+Total credit risk allowance 71 (24) 47

+Liquidity premium 104 24 128

-- (i) Bond spread over swap rates reflect market observed data. - (ii) Long-term expected defaults are derived by applying Moody's data from 1970 to 2004 uplifted by between 100 per cent (B) and 200 per cent (AAA) according to credit rating on the annuity asset portfolio.
-The credit rating assigned to each asset held is based on external credit rating and for this purpose the credit rating assigned to each asset held is the lowest credit rating published by Moody's, Standard and Poors and Fitch. - (iii) The long-term credit risk premium provides compensation against the risk of potential volatility in the level of defaults and is derived by applying the 95th percentile from Moody's data from 1970 to 2004 to the annuity asset portfolio. - (iv) The short-term allowance for credit risk was increased substantially in 2008 to be equal to 25 per cent of the increase in corporate bond spreads as estimated from the movements in published corporate bonds spreads (as estimated from the movements in published corporate bond indices) since 31 December 2006.
+The long-term credit risk premium provides compensation against the risk of potential volatility in the level of defaults and is derived by applying the 95th percentile from Moody's data from 1970 to 2004 to the annuity asset portfolio.

+The short-term allowance for credit risk was increased substantially in 2008 to be equal to 25 per cent of the increase in corporate bond spreads as estimated from the movements in published corporate bond spreads (as estimated from the movements in published corporate bond indices) since 31 December 2006.
 Subsequent to this date movements have reflected events in the period, namely the impact of credit migration, the decision not to release favourable default experience, new business and asset trading amongst other items.
 This is demonstrated by the analyses below.
 The very prudent Pillar I regulatory basis reflects the overriding objective of ensuring sufficient provisions and capital to ensure payments to policyholders can be made.
 The approach for IFRS, on the other hand, aims to establish liabilities that are closer to 'best estimate'.
 IFRS default assumptions are therefore set between the EEV and Pillar I assumptions.